askmike/gekko/docs/Trading_methods.md

 ### RSI

 The Relative Strength Index is a momentum oscillator that measures the speed and change of price movements.
 Read more about it [here](http://stockcharts.com/help/doku.php?id=chart_school:technical_indicators:relative_strength_in).
-Configure it like so:

-    // RSI settings:
+You can configure these parameters in config/strategies/RSI.toml:

+    interval = 14

+    [thresholds]
+    low = 30
-    config.RSI = {
+    high = 70
-      interval: 14,
-      thresholds: {
-        low: 30,
-        high: 70,
-        // How many candle intervals should a trend persist
+    # How many candle intervals should a trend persist
-        // before we consider it real?
+    # before we consider it real?
-        persistence: 1
-      }
-    };
+    persistence = 2

 - The interval is the amount of periods the RSI should use.
 - The thresholds determine what level of RSI would trigger an up or downtrend.